Kirkstall Valley Development Trust is one of Leeds most ambitious community driven projects.

 The aspiration to create a new Kirkstall Valley Park and linked green spaces down the river Aire has been around for many years, fostered by the Kirkstall Valley Park Board, but to date the space south of the Kirkstall Bridge shopping Centre remains largely inaccessible and underused.

 We want to protect that green space, but open it up for people to enjoy.
-At the same time, we want to bring the semi derelict Abbey Mills (LS5 3HP) into use as a community hub and for St Anns mill industrial site (LS5 3AE) to be an educational and visitor centre based on creating cities for the future (see separate tabs)
+At the same time, we want to bring the semi derelict Abbey Mills (LS5 3HP) into use as a community hub and housing and to create an educational and visitor centre at St Anns Mill.